 In my road test, I imported a few of my existing articles to get started.
 All of them loaded accurately, and the scanning process took only a few seconds to complete.

 Even though I use the premium versions of Grammarly and Semrush for my keyword research, INK found quite a few improvements I could make.

 It found a few difficult to read sentences that Grammarly missed, and also that my image alt tags were far too short.

 As I checked, I also noticed that if I add images in the program, it can compress and resize them.
 It was a surprise bonus to find.

-As for ease of use, or user experience, it took me half an hour or so to get used to the context panes.
+As for ease of use, or user experience, it only took me half an hour or so to get used to the context panes.

 But once I clicked around for a while, it was actually quite intuitive.

 The right panel is the most important because it is where you find all the suggestions, improvements, and checks for your content.